gurnec/btcrecover/TUTORIAL.md

 The `| more` at the end (the `|` symbol is a shifted `\` backslash) will introduce a pause after each screenful of passwords.

-### Finding MultiBit Wallet Files ###
+### Finding MultiBit Classic Wallet Files ###

-*btcrecover* doesn’t operate directly on MultiBit wallet files, instead it operates on MultiBit private key backup files.
-When you first add a password to your MultiBit wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
+*btcrecover* doesn’t operate directly on MultiBit Classic wallet files, instead it operates on MultiBit private key backup files.
+When you first add a password to your MultiBit Classic wallet, and after that each time you add a new receiving address or change your wallet password, MultiBit creates an encrypted private key backup file in a `key-backup` directory that's near the wallet file.
 These private key backup files are much faster to try passwords against (by a factor of over 1,000), which is why *btcrecover* uses them.
 For the default wallet that is created when MultiBit is first installed, this directory is located here:

     %appdata%\MultiBit\multibit-data\key-backup